notofonts/math/documentation/building-math-fonts/index.md

 # Building OpenType math fonts
 Math typesetting is different to regular text typesetting, for two main reasons: first, because math formulas are arranged in two dimensions, and second, because there is an interaction between symbols of different styles and sizes.
 Because of this, math fonts have always been a special kind of fonts.
 One of the most famous, if not the most famous, math typesetting engines is TeX, and its mathematical typesetting requires a complex setup involving a variety of fonts (for upright, italic, regular, bold, symbols, etc),  special metrics, and font parameters.
 TeX predates both TrueType and OpenType.
-When OpenType started supporting math typesetting, it built on the experience gained on Tex, but upgraded to support the newer technologies of Unicode and OpenType.
+When OpenType started supporting math typesetting, it built on the experience gained on TeX, but upgraded to support the newer technologies of Unicode and OpenType.

 In OpenType math typesetting, instead of multiple fonts, all symbols are contained in a single font; the various “font styles” use dedicated Unicode math alphanumerics codepoints; and all the additional glyphs required (for example, superscripts and subscripts and variant sized versions of glyphs) are included in the same font.
 OpenType also introduced a new `MATH` table that stores various special parameters for typesetting math (*math constants*) and math-specific metrics, as well as a few registered feature tags to enable math-specific glyph substitutions.
 We will discuss more about both of these aspects below.